vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/gemfire/components-features.md

   * They support serial and parallel modes to balance between event ordering and throughput.

   * Together, they enable real-time data synchronization, disaster recovery, and multi-site availability across geographically distributed environments.

-    For more information, see [Gateway Sender and Receiver](#gateway-senders-and-receivers)
+For more information, see [Gateway Sender and Receiver](#gateway-senders-and-receivers).

 ### Management and Monitoring Tools